projectara/greybus-spec/source/device_class.rst

 Greybus Battery Technology Response
 """""""""""""""""""""""""""""""""""

-The Greybus battery functionality response contains a 2-byte value that represents the type of battery being controlled as defined in Table :num:`table-battery-technology-response`.
+The Greybus battery technology response contains a 2-byte value that represents the type of battery being controlled as defined in Table :num:`table-battery-technology-response`.